Wonderstruck (film)

-Wonderstruck is a 2017 American mystery drama film directed by Todd Haynes and based on the 2011 novel Wonderstruck by Brian Selznick, who also adapted the novel into a screenplay.
-The film stars Oakes Fegley, Julianne Moore, Michelle Williams, and Millicent Simmonds.
+Wonderstruck is a 2017 American mystery drama film directed by Todd Haynes, based on the 2011 novel Wonderstruck by Brian Selznick, who adapted the novel into the screenplay.
+The film stars Oakes Fegley, Julianne Moore, Michelle Williams, and Millicent Simmonds in her film debut.

-The film premiered at the 2017 Cannes Film Festival on May 18, 2017, and competed for the Palme d'Or.
+Wonderstruck premiered at the 2017 Cannes Film Festival on May 18, 2017, and competed for the Palme d'Or.
 It was given a limited release in the United States by Amazon Studios and Roadside Attractions on October 20, 2017.
+The film received generally favorable reviews from critics.

 Premise

-The film interlaces two stories set fifty years apart, switching frequently between them, with the older storyline filmed in black and white.
+The film interlaces two stories set 50 years apart, switching frequently between them, with the older story filmed in black and white.
 Each tells the story of a child's quest.
-In 1927, young deaf girl Rose runs away from her father's New Jersey home to find her mother/idol, the actress Lillian Mayhew.
+In 1927, young, deaf girl Rose runs away from her father's New Jersey home to find her mother/idol, the actress Lillian Mayhew.
 In 1977, recently orphaned Ben, made deaf by a freak accident, runs away from his Minnesota home in search of his father.